 WITH MUCH APPRECIATION AND GRATITUDE

-This last year you may have donated cash or securities, sponsored a Facebook fundraiser, played in our Play FORE the Cure charity golf tournament, participated in our 3rd FACES of Amyloidosis video, or given us a grant to support our Amyloidosis Speakers Bureau medical education initiative.
-You may have been an Amyloidosis Speakers Bureau patient educator, liked/shared our Facebook posts, or taken the time to read our posts or newsletter to learn about amyloidosis.
-Whether you did one of these or many, you helped us push forward our fight against this disease and we appreciate your support.
+This past year you may have donated cash or securities, sponsored a Facebook fundraiser, supported us during Giving Tuesday, or given us a grant to support our Amyloidosis Speakers Bureau (ASB) medical education initiative.
+You may have been an ASB patient educator, liked/shared our social media posts, been a guest on or subscribed to our All Things Amyloid podcast, or taken the time to read our posts or newsletter to learn about what’s going on in our community.
+Whether you did one or many of these, you helped us push forward our fight against this disease and we appreciate your support!

-I am encouraged by the impact Mackenzie’s Mission is already making after just a few short years.
+I am encouraged by the impact Mackenzie’s Mission continues to make after just seven short years.
 Connecting with the amyloidosis community and working together to make an impact is extremely rewarding.
 There is much work to be done, but with so much help from the community and our supporters I know we can win this fight!

 Mackenzie